egel-lang/egel-lang.github.io/SEMANTICS.md

 + First, you don't run out of stack space which is really important in a functional language as I have experienced, unfortunately.
 It's a slow but extremely robust mode of operation.
-+ Second, it is still a tree rewrite system so I don't need to care about tail call optimization.
++ Second, it is still a tree rewrite system so there is no need to care about tail call optimization.
 That is, say for "fac 5" the node is rewritten to the nodes corresponding to "5 * fac 4"; i.e., in classical terms, the stack frame is dropped and replaced.
 Thus, naive factorial still takes O(n) space but a tail recursive one should take O(1).
   And, no, that doesn't generalize to most other languages, it's just an advantage of term rewriting.